insaneinthemembrane/POPPY/README.md

 If you plan to run a daemon, unomp or just even want a .conf file, copy paste it in as a command/name or you will pull your hair out.

-Depending on how you compile, run a daemon, unomp or use a .conf file, you will want one of these:
+Depending on how you compile, run a daemon or use a .conf file, you will want one of these:

 >